laravel-ja/ja-docs-11.x/original-en/testing.md

 <a name="running-tests-in-parallel"></a>
 ### Running Tests in Parallel

-By default, Laravel and PHPUnit execute your tests sequentially within a single process.
+By default, Laravel and Pest / PHPUnit execute your tests sequentially within a single process.
 However, you may greatly reduce the amount of time it takes to run your tests by running tests simultaneously across multiple processes.
 To get started, you should install the `brianium/paratest` Composer package as a "dev" dependency.
 Then, include the `--parallel` option when executing the `test` Artisan command:

 ```shell
 composer require brianium/paratest --dev